DemomanApp/DemoMan/readme.md

 This version will have many exciting features that were not feasible to implement in version 1.

+Preview builds of version 2 are already available under the releases page on GitHub.

 # ❤️ Contributing

 Contributions are welcome and appreciated.